 The path ahead was not easy for Hamran.
 In his labor union work, he was forced to clash with the Arab communist circles whose activity increased enormously in the world as a result of the decisive role played by the Soviet Union in defeating Nazi Germany in the war just ended.
-Arab communists who were members of the Palestinian Arab Workers’ Society in Palestine established in 1942 the Federation of Arab Trade Unions and Labor Societies.
+Arab communists who were members of the Palestine Arab Workers’ Society in Palestine established in 1942 the Federation of Arab Trade Unions and Labor Societies.
 (This was followed in 1943 by a split within the Palestine Communist Party when Arab members broke away from the party’s Jewish majority, and set up the National Liberation League.)
 The number of the Federation members was not large when compared to the members of the society, but its influence outside Haifa and especially in the society’s branches in Jaffa, Jerusalem and Gaza was considerable because of the wide distribution of union’s newspaper, also called al-Ittihad.

 At first the federation took care to maintain cordial relations with the society.
 But these soon deteriorated following a sharp disagreement in early 1945 between the society led by Hamran on one side, and the federation, and the league on the other side.
 That disagreement was apparently over who was to represent the Arab labor movement in Palestine at the World Trade Union Conference to be convened soon in two stages: a preliminary stage in London in February 1945 and a second stage in Paris in September of the same year.
 As regards the first London conference, Taha prevailed; he represented the society as an official delegate, whereas the federation was given an observer status only.